goddfatherr/esp32mcu_webifaces/README.md

-# ESP32 Socket Communication Projects
+# ESP32 Socket Communication Applications

 Welcome to the ESP32 Socket Communication Projects repository.
 This repository contains a collection of projects and components for socket communication capabilities in embedded applications running on the ESP32 microcontroller for use in the IDF development environment.